Bokep

 Social organisms, including human(s), live collectively in interacting populations.
 This interaction is considered social whether they are aware of it or not, and whether the exchange is voluntary or not.
 See more

 The word "social" derives from the Latin word socii ("allies").
-It is particularly derived from the Italian Socii states, historical allies of the Roman Republic (although they rebelled against Rome in the See more
+It is particularly derived from the Italian Socii states, historical allies of the Roman Republic (although they … See more

-In contemporary society, "social" often refers to the redistributive policies of the government which aim to apply resources in the See more
+In contemporary society, "social" often refers to the redistributive policies of the government which aim to apply resources in the public interest, for example, social security. … See more

 • Dolwick, JS.
 2009.
 The 'Social' and Beyond: Introducing Actor Network Theory, article examining different meanings of the concept 'social' See more